LemmySmackett/LemmySmackettCom/content/stories/general/suicide_box.md

 He says, "I want to kill myself but I don't want to hurt my family.
 I want to kill myself but I don't want to suffer the consequences."

-And that's when I knew I had a story. Ω
+And that's when I knew I had a story. ■